Exact quantization conditions and full transseries structures for ${\cal PT}$ symmetric anharmonic oscillators: The massive cases

 We would emphasize that the same statement to the above {\bf Fact} holds for a wide class of classical ${\cal PT}$ symmetric polynomial potentials with a single quadratic vacuum.
-Here, let us remove choice of the real axis for a path of analytic continuation even when the wavefunction is normalizable at $x = \pm \infty$, such as (E-2) and (E-3) of Fig.~\ref{fig:Stokes_shape_even}.
+Here, let us remove choice of the real axis for a path of analytic continuation even when the wavefunction is normalizable at $x = \pm \infty$, such as (E-2) and (E-3) of Fig.~\ref{fig:Stokes_shape_even}, because it is a Hermitian QM.
 In such a case, once a Stokes graph is drawn, a suitable path of analytic continuation is automatically determined to give a quantized energy by $\hbar$ without introducing $\varepsilon$ as a deformation parameter from the real axis.
 The uniqueness of $\gamma_{\cal PT}$ is broken when the set of turning points is invariant under complex conjugation, which arises from the ${\mathbb Z}_2$ symmetry (\ref{eq:Z2_symm}) in the potential.
 However, the reasonable paths are given as a complex conjugate pair, and either choice from the pair gives the same result\footnote{ In this sense, the uniqueness of $\gamma_{\cal PT}$ in {\bf Fact} for even $N$ is guaranteed by positivity of $\varepsilon$.
 When $\varepsilon \in {\mathbb Z}$ for $N \in 2 {\mathbb N}+2$, those paths of analytic continuation are given by $(N,K) = (N, \frac{N}{2}-1)$ and $(N,K) = (N,\frac{N}{2}+1)$ which correspond to $\varepsilon = +2$ and $\varepsilon = -2$, respectively, and these give the same exact QC. }.
-Examples of the Stokes graph for the massive cases given by a polynomial potential are depicted in Fig.~\ref{fig:massive_Stokes_ex}.
+Examples of the Stokes graphs given by polynomial potentials with a mass term are depicted in Fig.~\ref{fig:massive_Stokes_ex}.
 The energy spectrum is Borel non-summable only if a Stokes phenomenon occurs by degeneracies of Stokes lines, which are parallelly flowing to the real axis, from the double turning point to simple turning points.
 See discussions in App.~\ref{sec:mass_borel}.

 In summary, this ${\bf Fact}$ tells us a nice observation; even for more generic polynomial potentials, exact QCs for the massive ${\cal PT}$ symmetric QMs with a single quadratic vacuum have the same form to Eq.(\ref{eq:QC_mass}) and can be calculated by performing \textit{only} the residue integration of $S_{\rm od}(x, \widetilde{E}; \hbar)$ around the vacuum in Eq.(\ref{eq:F_Sod}).
 These results lead to the energy spectra and the three formulas in Fig.~\ref{fig:flowchart} as simple forms without non-perturbative sectors.